2025 Annual Sessions Information

 From the Presiding Clerk and the Clerk of Sessions Planning

-We will once again be able to joyfully gather together in person and on Zoom, at Castleton University for the 364th Annual Sessions of New England Yearly Meeting of Friends, August 2–7.
-All of us are looking forward to welcoming Friends, new-comers and oft-comers, adults, children, youth, and their families.
+All of us are looking forward to welcoming Friends, newcomers and oft-comers, adults, children, youth, and their families.

-Toussaint Liberator will lead an all-ages drumming circle event on Monday night filled with performances, audience participation, and dancing.
+Kim Moberg will offer us an all-ages musical plenary event on Monday night with audience participation and dancing.

 We are grateful to the many Friends who do the work of planning for the several-day event in-person and on Zoom.
 Together we are moving forward thanks to the efforts of these many dedicated Friends.
 There's more news to come—stay tuned!